texasbe2trill/texasbe2trill/README.md

 ---

 ## <img src="https://img.shields.io/badge/Profile-About-000000?style=flat-square&logo=github" />
-I’m a security engineer focused on **incident response**, **adversary-driven analysis**, and **applied machine learning for security problems**.
+I work in security incident response, with experience in adversary-driven investigations and a growing focus on applying machine learning to security problems.

-My work centers on partnering with engineers to **understand real threats**, **identify missing or fragile controls**, and **build practical, evidence-based tooling** that improves security outcomes without adding unnecessary friction.
+My day-to-day work is about understanding incidents in context — how systems failed, how attackers operated, and which signals actually mattered under real operational constraints.

-Areas of focus include:
+Things I currently focus on:
-- Security architecture and threat modeling
+- Security architecture, threat modeling, and risk analysis
 - Incident response and adversary simulation
 - Applied ML and NLP for security analysis and triage
 - Reliability, observability, and operational visibility in production systems